James F. Burke (musician): Education

 Jimmy's first teacher was his father from the age of 5 until the age of 13.
 He then studied with Del Staigers in 1936 and 1937.
 Lessons were conducted at Staigers' apartment in Sunnyside, Queens, New York.
 He regarded Staigers as the greatest player he had ever heard.
 It was Staigers who suggested to the King Musical Instrument Company that they build a cornet for left handed playing.
 Jimmy then studied with John "Ned" Mahoney, a cornetist with The Goldman Band and a graduate of The Ernest Williams School of Music.
 From 1938 through 1943 Burke attended Ernest Williams School of Music at 153 Ocean Avenue Brooklyn, New York.
 During those 6 summers, he attended The Ernest Williams Band Camp at Saugerties, New York.

 The Goldman Band

-From 1943 to 1974 Jimmy was the principle cornet soloist and solo chair with The Goldman Band.
+From 1943 to 1974 Jimmy was the principal cornet soloist and solo chair with The Goldman Band.
 During his 32-year career, he was contracted to play five solos each week.
 The band performed seven nights a week with 50 concerts in a summer season.
 All totaled, Jimmy performed over 1,100 solos with The Goldman Band.
 He had a prodigious memory for music and rarely read from sheet music during a performance.

 Baltimore Symphony Orchestra

-In 1943 Jimmy moved to Baltimore and began a seven-year stint as principle trumpet with the Baltimore Symphony Orchestra as well as the Professor of Trumpet at Peabody Conservatory and Conductor of the band.
+In 1943 Jimmy moved to Baltimore and began a seven-year stint as principal trumpet with the Baltimore Symphony Orchestra as well as the Professor of Trumpet at Peabody Conservatory and Conductor of the band.
 During the summers, he took the train to New York City to play with The Goldman Band.